Michael Pitt: Film

-In 2004, Pitt has also appeared in Asia Argento's Heart Is Deceitful Above All Things and M. Night Shyamalan's The Village and in 2005 starred in Gus Van Sant's Last Days as a rock musician "inspired" by Nirvana frontman, Kurt Cobain.
+In 2004, Pitt has also appeared in The Heart Is Deceitful Above All Things and The Village and in 2005 starred in Last Days as a rock musician "inspired" by Nirvana frontman, Kurt Cobain.
 He performed all of the songs, which closely resembled Cobain's guitar and singing styles.

 On the set of Last Days, he met Thurston Moore of Sonic Youth, who had been hired by Van Sant to serve as the film's music consultant.
 The pair formed a close bond, with Moore writing, "[Gus] wanted me to hang out with Michael and talk about his character, and let him be in character.
 We ended up spending a lot of time together.
 My daughter Coco still relates to Michael as Blake from Last Days".

 In 2006, he starred in the unconventional romantic comedy Delirious as a young homeless man who befriends a celebrity photographer and falls in love with a pop singer.
 The movie appeared at the Sundance Film Festival.
 The following year, he played opposite Keira Knightley in Silk, adapted from the novel by Alessandro Baricco, as Hervé Joncour, a French silkworm smuggler, who falls in love with a baron's concubine while in Japan.

 In 2014, Pitt juggled two starring roles, as Tommy Uva in the comedic American crime drama Rob the Mob and as a molecular biologist in search of the truth about the origins of the eye in the science fiction romantic drama I Origins.

-In 2017, Pitt starred in the film Ghost in the Shell as the villainous hacker Kuze.
+In 2017, Pitt starred in the film Ghost in the Shell as the villainous hacker Kuze, alongside Scarlett Johansson.